-Short-Term Storage Above Freezing (Less Than 60 Days)
+Short-Term Storage above Freezing (Less Than 60 Days)

-- Camper should be level as possible front to rear and side to side. - Check the charge in the battery with a hydrometer.
+- Camper should be level as possible front to rear and side to side. - Check the charge in the battery and be sure it has a full charge on maintenance free batteries.
+On batteries that requires maintenance (battery inspection caps) remove caps and test with a hydrometer.
 Hydrometer reading should be 1.255.
 Add clean drinking quality water when necessary to maintain electrolyte level, and charge to a reading of 1.255. - Remove battery cables.
 Clean terminals, top and sides of batteries and battery boxes.
 Leave the battery disconnected. - Drain holding tanks, toilet, and living area water systems.
-Turn off water pump and water heater master switches. - Turn off LP gas at tank valve. - Turn off refrigerator and furnace. - Turn all range and oven burner valves and pilot valves (if equipped) off. - Remove all perishables from refrigerator and kitchen cabinets.
+Turn off water pump and water heater master switches. - Turn off LP gas at tank valve. - Turn off refrigerator and furnace. - Turn all range and oven burner valves and pilot valves (if equipped) off.

+- Remove all perishables from refrigerator and kitchen cabinets.
 Block refrigerator door open to reduce odor buildup.
 An open box or tray of baking soda in the refrigerator will help absorb odors. - Open closet doors, dressers and cabinets so air can circulate through them. - Close all roof vents.
 Be sure vent fan and range hood fan switches are off. - Cover exterior vents (water heater, furnace, range hood and refrigerator) to prevent insects from getting in.
-Be sure to remove all covering material before using appliances or vents. - Cap or close holding tank drain, city water inlet and fresh water fill spout. - Turn off all radios, TVs and interior and exterior lights. - Close drapes and curtains. - Check the unit weekly.
+Be sure to remove all covering material before re-using appliances or vents. - Cap or close holding tank drain, city water inlet and fresh water fill spout. - Turn off all radios, TVs and interior and exterior lights. - Close drapes and curtains. - Check the unit weekly.

-Long-Term Storage Above Freezing
+Long-Term Storage above Freezing

 - Perform all of the preceding.
 Operate air conditioner periodically to lubricate compressor seals. - Disconnect battery and check charge (Specific Gravity) with a hydrometer every 30 days.
-Recharge as necessary. - If you expect to store the unit for an extended period, you may want to support the weight of the unit on appropriate blocks or jack stands.
-Do not use hollow core concrete blocks for blocking. - Remove high grass or weed growth under or around the unit.
+Recharge as necessary. - If you expect to store the unit for an extended period, you may want to support the weight of the unit on appropriate blocks or jack stands as a safety precaution. - Remove high grass or weed growth under or around the unit.